jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Lifecycle.md

  - Affected Resources: The resources with the specified prefix configuration may be selected to take effect or the entire Bucket is specified to take effect;

- - Expiration Policies: It supports two time conditions, i.e. Days and Date, which cannot be specified simultaneously.
+ - Object Expiration Policies: It supports two time conditions, i.e. Days and Date, which cannot be specified simultaneously.

+ - Shard Expiry Policy: Support number of days and time conditions;

+ - Under the same rule, you may either at least set one of object expiry and shard expiry or set both.

  Note: if there are more than 100 entries of life cycle rules to be set, API or SDK is recommended for setting.